Sorry, Not Sorry: Why We’re So Bad At Apologizing (And How To Get Better)

 Anatomy of a good apology

-Tactically, there is no “right” way to apologize, but suffice to say, “sorry” on its own usually doesn’t cut it.
+Tactically, there is no “right” way to apologize, but suffice it to say, “sorry” on its own usually doesn’t cut it.
+And please don’t say “I’m sorry you’re upset!”

-A good apology makes it possible to repair the rupture, acknowledge your role in it, take ownership, and demonstrate effort and remorse.
+A good apology acknowledges your role in it, takes ownership, and demonstrates effort and remorse.
 The sooner the better, but it’s never too late.

-• Start with their name – Dale Carnegie wasn’t wrong in How to Win Friends and Influence People: “a person's name is to that person the sweetest and most important sound in any language.”
-Say their name, so that the person you’re addressing is primed to receive your message.
+- SAY THEIR NAME – Dale Carnegie wasn’t wrong in How to Win Friends and Influence People: “a person's name is to that person the sweetest and most important sound in any language.”
+Start with their name, so that they’re primed to receive your message.

-• Repair with action – State how you’ll make things right or do better next time.
+- COMMIT TO ACTION – State how you’ll make things right or do better next time.
+(And of course, follow through.)

-• You mean it – Show the remorse if you can muster it.
-One thing we hear from clients is that someone has apologized to them, but that it doesn’t feel like the person is sorry.
+- ACT LIKE YOU MEAN IT – Show your remorse if you can muster it.
+One thing we hear from clients at Graddha is that someone has apologized to them, but that it doesn’t feel like the person is sorry.
 A lackluster apology is better than no apology at all, but rarely will a true repair happen if the recipient doesn’t feel the intention and remorse.

 The importance of atonement